-The MBA in Real Estate is a popular degree these days, with some of the world’s top business schools offering programs that have outstanding placement rates.
-Just a few include Wharton School at University of Pennsylvania, Kellogg School of Management at Northwestern University, University of California Berkeley-Haas School of Business, SC Johnson
+The MBA in Real Estate is a popular degree these days, with some of the nation's best business schools offering programs that have excellent placement rates.
+Just a few include UNC Kenan-Flagler Business School, USC Marshall, and FIU College of Business.

 Real Estate Employment Outlook

-According to BLS, “employment of real estate brokers and sales agents is projected to grow 3 percent from 2014 to 2024,” This is slower than the average for all occupations.
-However, “Because people are increasingly using real estate brokers and sales agents when purchasing homes, employment is projected to grow as the real estate market improves.
-Population growth also will continue to stimulate the need for new brokers and agents and an improving job market and rising consumer spending also will drive demand for brokers and agents to handle commercial, retail, and industrial real estate transactions.”
+According to BLS, employment of real estate brokers and sales agents is projected to grow 6% for the 2016-2026 decade.
+This is as fast as average for all occupations.
+Per the BLS, "because people are increasingly using real estate brokers and sales agents when purchasing homes, employment is projected to grow as the real estate market improves.
+Population growth also will continue to stimulate the need for new brokers and agents and an improving job market and rising consumer spending also will drive demand for brokers and agents to handle commercial, retail, and industrial real estate transactions."